How To Move To Taiwan

 • In economic terms, Taiwan is known as one of the “Four Asian Tigers” (along with Hong Kong, South Korea, and Singapore) for its rapid industrialization and exceptionally hight growth rates from the 1960′s to the 90′s.
 While the 1997 and 2008 financial crises had significant impacts on Taiwan, the country has since rebounded.

-• Taiwan’s main industry is high tech, with electronics and information technology accounting for 35% of industrial activity.
+• Taiwan’s main industry is high tech, with electronics and information technology accounting for 40% of industrial activity.
+Taiwan produces over 90% of the world’s most advanced semiconductors.

 Practical Information